Dortmund go into the second leg with a two-goal cushion thanks to efforts from Maximilian Beier (l.) and Serhou Guirassy (m.) in the first leg.

 Tremendous track record

-Dortmund on a midweek night in early spring brings instant connotations with the UEFA Champions League - for good reason.
-In the last two seasons, the Black and Yellows have made it through five two-legged knockout rounds in the competition and exited only once (against Barcelona in last season's quater-finals).
+Dortmund on a midweek night in early spring brings instant connotations with the Champions League - for good reason.
+In the last two seasons, Die Schwarzgelben have made it through five two-legged knockout rounds in the competition and exited only once (against Barcelona in last season's quarter-finals).

-Niko Kovač's charges also have the proud record of being unbeaten in their last seven home Champions League knockout legs.
+Victory in the first leg means that Niko Kovač's charges also now have the proud record of being unbeaten in their last eight home Champions League knockout legs - a record which extends all the way back to April 2021.
 A squad that has the experience of going deep into the competition, even reaching the final two years ago, should prove too much for Atalanta - who have only once previously progressed through a knockout round.

 Watch: Something brewing in Dortmund